The NFC East is wide open, and Washington is ready to take a shot at it

 “My old coach [with the Chicago Bears], Mike Ditka, he used to say: ‘You want to be champions in the division?
 You’ve got to control the division; you’ve got to win inside the division,’” Rivera said Wednesday.
 “That’s what it is.”

-If Washington is to be a factor in the NFC East race, it likely must win at least two of the next three games.
+If Washington is to be a factor in the NFC East race, it likely must win at least two of its next three games.
 The crucial stretch starts Sunday at the New York Giants (0-5), continues with the Dallas Cowboys (2-3) and, after the bye week, finishes with the Giants.
 Washington, at 1-4, trails the first-place Cowboys by one game and the second-place Philadelphia Eagles (1-3-1) by a half-game.
 But Rivera believes Washington is better than its stats because “everybody that we lost to has a winning record.”

 And now, after Cowboys quarterback Dak Prescott suffered a season-ending ankle injury last week, the division is “wide-the-hell open,” in the words of right tackle Morgan Moses.